 Whale eye isn't always easy to detect in all dogs.
-The eyes of dogs with short noses always show a bit of white.
-If the dog isn't showing any other signs of agitation, what you're seeing may not be whale eye.
+The eyes of brachycephalic dogs (dogs with short muzzles) tend to always show a bit of white.
+If the dog isn't showing any other signs of agitation, what you're seeing may not actually be whale eye.

 Signals that May Appear With Whale Eye

-A dog that's exhibiting whale eye might throw off some other body signals as well.
-Is his hair standing up along his spine?
-Raising his hackles is not a good sign.
-He might also growl a warning or freeze in place as if he's ready for anything.
+A dog exhibiting whale eye might display some other signals as well.
+You may notice appeasement gestures like lip-licking or yawning.
+The dog's hair may be standing up along his spine.
+He might also growl a warning or freeze in place rigidly.

-If you notice that a dog is exhibiting whale eye, he's telling you that he feels anxious and uncomfortable about something.
-He's stressed.
-Whale eye can be a sign that the dog will soon become aggressive because a dog who is anxious is more likely to bite.
-If you notice this type of dog body language as you're approaching a dog, then back off until he relaxes and becomes more comfortable, or at least until you can figure out what's going on.
+A dog exhibiting whale eye is usually expressing anxiety and discomfort with the current situation.
+This dog is stressed and possibly even fearful.
+Whale eye can be a sign that the dog will soon become defensively aggressive.
+This is because an anxious dog is more likely to bite.
+If you notice this type of dog body language as you're approaching a dog, back off until the dog relaxes and becomes more comfortable, or at least until you can figure out what's going on.

-Take stock of his surroundings without approaching him.
+Take stock of the dog's surroundings without approaching.
 Is there another dog or cat in the vicinity?
 Is a stranger approaching?
-He may hear something that your ears aren't fine-tuned enough to pick up on yet, like footsteps outside approaching your door.
-Your child may be reaching for his favorite toy—or worse, his treat.
-It might be that he doesn't like what you're doing, like ruffling his ears.
+The anxious dog may hear something that you can't hear yet, like footsteps outside approaching your door.
+A child may be reaching for the dog's favorite toy—or worse, a dog chew or treat.

 A dog may exhibit whale eye if he is uncomfortable with what someone is doing to him, like being hugged, being petted in an area he doesn't want to be touched, getting examined by a vet, or getting his nails trimmed.